cofoeducistudent/BANYAN-VIDEOS-CORP-C/README.md

 * The site will be built using a framework for the benefit of speed.
 I will implement the site using the Django framework.

-* The finished site will be hosted initially on the Heroku platform.I expect the site will be migrated to banyan corporations own hosting service as a future date.
+* The finished site will be hosted initially on the HEROKU platform.
+I expect the site will be migrated to banyan corporations own hosting service as a future date.

-* Although the Django framework defaults to an SQL-light database, I will utilise the POSTGRES SQL relational database management system (RMDBS) hosted on Heroku.
+* Although the Django framework defaults to an SQL-light database, I will utilize the POSTGRES SQL relational database management system (RMDBS) hosted on HEROKU.

 * In addition using Django will allow me to create the database items in abstracted format (models), therefore if banyan Corporation choose to change databases in the future it will be reasonably easy to implement.

 * I am not quite sure of the colour scheme to use yet, as banyan videos left this open-ended, however having seen some of their logo artwork, I will endeavor to use something in a similar style.

 * For e-commerce and commerce aspects, I will employ the "Stripe-Payment" solution.
 The benefit of this is that the security will be inherently strengthened, as user payment credit card (CC)details will be handled entirely by the "STRIPE Corporation" and not reside within our website architecture.
-Although the Django framework defaults to an SQL-light database, I will utilise the POSTGRES SQL relational database management system (RMDBS) hosted on Heroku.
+Although the Django framework defaults to an SQL-light database, I will utilize the POSTGRES SQL relational database management system (RMDBS) hosted on HEROKU.

 * Banyan videos say that they have a corporate head office (H.O) that will deal with all issues from customers, and therefore it is sufficient to have a contacts page that provides a contact form.